Sign In

 IN NO EVENT SHALL BLACK FOREST LABS, INC. BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH USE OF THIS MODEL.

-Dramatic light, realistic textures, naturalistic colors, and long depth-of-field photos
+Dramatic light, realistic textures, romantic color, and long depth-of-field photos

 in Forge, please enable 'FP16 LoRA mode'

-Use the word 'Photography' in your prompt: This final version is prone to generate illustrations - really nice ones! - if you don't emphasize 'photography' enough.
+Use the word 'Photography' in your prompt: This model is prone to generate illustrations - really nice ones! - if you don't emphasize 'photography' enough.
 Be sure to prompt clearly for photographs!
+For fantasy and sci-fi scenes I begin and end prompts with photo terms.

 If you want long depth of field/in-focus background: describe your background.
 Just write up some unique characteristics about what's back there - you'll get more focus on it.